 Who is allowed to filk?

 Anyone at all!
 Talent is not required (there are those that would say it is positively discouraged!
 Not true of course, but amusing!)
 Just turn up, bring a musical instrument if you want, and just join in!
 For each excellent singer or excellent musician, there are any number of people who have enthusiasm instead!
 And of course it is always nice to have an audience, so even if you can’t carry a tune in a bucket and think a harp is for slicing chips, you are still welcome!

 How do I know it is my turn?

-Well, this depends a bit on how the filking happens on the night, but one of the usual formats is the "Bardic Circle".
+Well, this depends a bit on how the filking happens on the night, but one of the usual formats is the “Bardic Circle”.
 Most people sit in a rough circle and someone starts singing a song.
-It might be an original song they wrote themselves, or one they've heard on a tape, or it could be a well-known song.
+It might be an original song they wrote themselves, or one they’ve heard on a tape, or it could be a well-known song.
 They may ask everyone to join in on the choruses or it might be a solo effort, entirely at their whim.
-Once that person has finished their song, the next person in the circle has the chance to sing a song of their own, or pick a song for everyone to sing (there are books of filksongs available at many conventions and from bookshops such as "At The Sign of the Dragon" in Sheen, West London.) or just pass to the next person.
-It is usually also permissible (if you can't sing, or don't want to) to tell a short story, or a poem or even just a joke (but singing or playing a tune is best).
+Once that person has finished their song, the next person in the circle has the chance to sing a song of their own, or pick a song for everyone to sing (there are books of filksongs available at many conventions, and many can be found online) or just pass to the next person.
+It is usually also permissible (if you can’t sing, or don’t want to) to tell a short story, or a poem or even just a joke (but singing or playing a tune is best).
 It is usual that the person whose turn it is tries to follow on from the previous song (so if the first song is about the Babylon 5 Rangers, then the next song could be about the Psi Corps, or another song about the B5 rangers, or even a song about the rangers from another SF/Fantasy series.)
-But if you can't think of anything appropriate then you can just switch the topic to whatever you want!
+But if you can’t think of anything appropriate then you can just switch the topic to whatever you want!